SJTU-ViSYS/Sky-GVINS/README.md

 # Sky-GVINS
-Sky-GVINS: a Sky-segmentation Aided GNSS-Visual-Inertial System for Robust Navigation in Urban Canyons [paper link](TBD)
+Sky-GVINS: a Sky-segmentation Aided GNSS-Visual-Inertial System for Robust Navigation in Urban Canyons [paper link(To be released)](TBD)

 Authors: Jie Yin, Tao Li, Wenxian Yu and Danping Zou